vincentbernat/network-lab/lab-juniper-vmx-fullview/README.md

 [gobgp](https://github.com/osrg/gobgp) and an MRT dumpfile.

 Due to the memory needed for a full view, this lab is not really using a full view.
-Have a look at `./setup` and search for `start_gobgp` to see what part of the full view is used.
+Have a look at `./setup` to see what part of the full view is used.
+Unfortunately, GoBGP is quite bad at injecting routes from an MRT dump.

 There is also a tentative to not install all routes in FIB. vMX1 and vMX2 are not using the same method to do so: vMX1 tries to use the